choudharyamit3400/microservices-springboot/README.md

 http://localhost:8081/swagger-ui/index.html

-- if you run into  any issue then please reach to me on [Linkedin](https://www.linkedin.com/in/amitkumarusa/) or you can email me at amit.kumar. usa35@gmail.com
+### if you run into  any issue then please reach to me on [Linkedin](https://www.linkedin.com/in/amitkumarusa/) or you can email me at amit.kumar.usa35@gmail.com